The 7 Most Essential Hiring Tools in 2022

-That’s why we compiled a list of the seven most essential hiring tools that can help you optimize your hiring process in 2022.
+To help, we compiled a list of the eight most essential hiring tools that can help you optimize your hiring process.

-With in-person interviews seeing significant decline since the beginning of 2020, it’s no wonder that video conferencing platforms such as Zoom and Google Hangouts have had a huge increase in their user base.
+Video conferencing platforms such as Zoom and Google Hangouts have had a huge increase in their user base in recent years and can be great hiring tools to include in your toolkit.
 In fact, 86% of companies now perform candidate interviews over video conferencing.
-What a shift!

 In addition to these behemoths that dominate the video calling space, there are several smaller companies you can consider, such as GoToMeeting, RingCentral Video, and Webex.